bcbio/bcbio-nextgen/docs/contents/atac.md

 **Quality control:**

+* The quality control information from the tools listed below are aggregated into a single [MultiQC](https://multiqc.info) report.
   * FastQC is run to assess per sample sequence quality levels
   * Samtools computes various alignment quality metrics
   * [ENCODE quality control metrics](https://www.encodeproject.org/data-standards/terms/#library) are computed for each sample and values are compared against the ATAC standards to categorize samples based on library complexity.

-The quality control information from each of the above are aggregated into a single [MultiQC](https://multiqc.info) report.

-A separate ATAC-seq specific quality control report is generated using [ataqv](https://github.com/ParkerLab/ataqv).
+* A separate ATAC-seq specific quality control report is generated using [ataqv](https://github.com/ParkerLab/ataqv).

 ## Description of example dataset
 We will be using [ENCSR312LQX](https://www.encodeproject.org/experiments/ENCSR312LQX) and